noahehall/theBookOfNoah/algorithms.md

   - upper level branches are always a smallerlarger vallue than lower level branches and leaves
   - the effect is to keep the tree balanced and in a predictable order so that searching becomes extremely efficient
     - the cost is in keeping the tree balanced
+  - ???
+    - kind of tree that maintains a balanced structure through reorganization so that it can provide reduced access times
+    - the number of elements on the left size differs from the elements right side by at most one
 ## greedy approach
   - one that makes an optimial choice at each problem-solving stage to obtain an overall optimal solution to solve the problem
     - this can oft times lead to a `pyrrhic victory`